 If during your time in Colombia you find yourself on the Caribbean coast (and why wouldn’t you?), you’ll without question end up in Cartagena.
 But as beautiful as it is, there’s no reason to not push further.
-Up the coast, the town of Santa Marta is the perfect base for many secluded beaches, a brilliant national park, quaint mountain villages and the incredible Lost City Trek.
+Up the coast, the town of Santa Marta is the perfect base for the beaches of Tayrona National Park, the laid-back vibes in the mountain village of Minca, = and the incredible Lost City Trek.
 The following post will break down the best ways to make your way from Cartagena to Santa Marta and back again.

 *at time of writing, $10,000 COP = $3.60 USD

 The Not So Budget Option: Fly/Private Car

 We’re including these on the list simply because they are an option.
 Although hardly the cheapest, the point-to-point travel time is without question the quickest.
 And while a flight itself might be quick, the time spent waiting around at the airport as well as transport to and from would take away from the convenience significantly.

 Both flying and taking a taxi/uber are relatively similar in price, ranging from around 300,000-400,000 pesos.
 If you’re the type with extra money to spend, this is definitely an option, but not one we’d typically recommend.